 If you position your subject so that the sun lights them from the side, use a reflector to bounce light back into them from their shadow side.
 This will help to lighten the shadows and will make a huge different to the photo.

-My preference when photogrpahing with the sunset in the background is to expose for the sunset and light my subject with artificial light.
-You can use speedlights, strobes or LED lights for this.
+My preference when photogrpahing with the sunset in the background is to expose for the sunset and light my subject with off camera flash.
+Even better, underexpose the background slightly to truly capture the sunset colors.
+You can use speedlights, strobe lighting or LED lights.

 A low, golden sun is perfect for portrait photography.
 This natural light photo was taken moments before the sun disappeared.